Aproceros leucopoda - Zigzag Elm Fusehorn

 This Asiatic species was first confirmed as present in Britain in 2017.
-However, it is thought to have been present for some time previous to this.
+However, it is thought that Aproceros leucopoda has been present for some time previous to this.
 It is multi-generational and able to increase in number rapidly.
 Only females are known.
 Adults are black with pale legs and the membranes between sclerites appears greenish.
 Head shape changes between first spring generations and subsequent generations.
 It is thought that this is due to the muscle requirements needed to break the winter cocoon compared to the more flimsy summer coccoons.

 Larvae feed on most elms and the small green larvae carve out a characteristic zig-zag channel between the leaf veins as it feeds.
 This pattern breaks down as the larvae matures and the leaves become skeletonised in appearance.
 Golden cocoons can be found on the underside of leaves, though autumn generations pupate in the ground.

 Size: 5 - 6mm